Accounting & Strategic Finance Major or Minor

 Accounting at Carroll College

 Technology and innovation have expanded the role of accountants in the global environment.
 Accounting is the language that enables individuals to communicate and analyze information about businesses, non-profits, and governmental entities.
 Accountants are strategic business advisors who add value by working with people and a variety of data.
+In June 2020, LinkedIn listed accountants (CPAs) as the number one job with the fastest growing demand and CPAs were among the top 10 of most in-demand jobs.

 Why Accounting at Carroll?